Last Updated: September 21, 2022

 This is where it gets a little tricky.

-When you encounter such uneven terrains, you will most likely have to tilt your luggage and pull it like roller luggage.
-This will then cause undue strain on the two wheels touching the ground and will cause some damage.
-A slight incline will also cause the spinner to roll off.
+When you encounter such uneven terrain, you will most likely have to tilt your luggage and pull it like roller luggage.
+This will then cause undue strain on the two wheels touching the ground and might cause some damage.
+A slight incline might also cause the spinner to roll off when it is standing upright.

 However, spinners can move in every direction, so it will be easier to push the spinner through narrow aisles or alleys.
 They can move sideways and backward without much difficulty.